websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 }
 ```
 !!! note Available icons
-    Icons are provided from [Google font page](https://fonts.google.com/icons), but keep in mind, that not all icons listed on google page can be available in CMS due to update time differences
+    Icons are provided from [Google font page](https://fonts.google.com/icons), but keep in mind, that not all icons listed on the google page can be available in CMS due to update time differences

 ## CMS part - new plugin

-In case to connect our json configuration above to actual scripts, create following files with path pointing to our script:
+In case to connect our JSON configuration above to actual scripts, create the following files with a path pointing to our script:

 ```json websight-rte-extensions/src/main/resources/libs/extensions/dialogs/components/richtext/plugin/email/email.json.html
 {
     "type": "/apps/websight-rte-extensions/web-resources/components/richtext/plugin/Email/Email.js"
 }
 ```
-Same file need to be created for link file, as we overwrite plugin only.
+A similar file needs to be created for the link.

-And for UI element (only email plugin):
+And for UI element:
 ```json websight-rte-extensions/src/main/resources/libs/extensions/dialogs/components/richtext/ui/email/email.json.html
 {
     "type": "/apps/websight-rte-extensions/web-resources/components/richtext/ui/EmailDialog.js",